Review of Yearly Membership to SchoolhouseTeachers.com3:53 PM

 How Much Does it Cost?

-Access to all the courses, worksheets, and videos is just $12.95 each month.
+Access to all the courses, worksheets, and videos is just $12.95 each month ($9.95 until January 15th with code CHRISTMAS).
 Save over 10% on a one-year membership, just $139.
-HSLDA Members receive steep discount; if you're a member, be sure to check out their Perkx program page for details.
+HSLDA Members receive steep discount of 40%; if you're a member, be sure to check out their Perkx program page for details.
 (This is how I first learned about the site and signed up for my first year.)

 Would we Recommend it?